carloslk18/carloslk18/README.md

 ### Informations

 - 😄 Pronouns: He/Him
-- 🔭 I’m currently working on Sonda IT
+- 🔭 I’m currently working on Sonda IT in Brazil
 - 🌱 I’m currently learning C# and MS's universe
 - 📫 How to reach me: carloslk18@gmail.com